buffup/WebTechTest/README.md

 Create a simple HTML page, that hosts a video stream (use this URL: https://buffup-public.s3.eu-west-2.amazonaws.com/video/toronto+nba+cut+3.mp4) in any HTML5 video player you want.

-Import the library you have created in Part B, to display content on top of that player
+Import the nom package for the library that you have created in Part B, to display content on top of that player

-## Part B: Web SDK
+## Part B: Web Library

-We now want an SDK that allows to display content (Buff's as we call them) over any existing video player.
+We now want a JS/Typescript library distributed as an npm package, that allows to display content (Buff's as we call them) over any existing video player.

 The Developer using our library should import our library and initialize it with the ID of the player.

-The SDK then should locate the HTML player frame, and render on top of that HTML content (our Buffs)
+The library then should locate the HTML player frame, and render on top of that HTML content (our Buffs)

-### SDK Requirements
+### Library Requirements

-The SDK should have the following features
+The library should have the following features

 - Automatically detect the player frame and put a transparent layer on top of that view that will display our content
 - Handle all the business and UI logic to display the Buffs over the video in the view